kwabenasapong/openpldoc/manual/source/print_service.rst

   This option will include any notes you have added to the service items.

 **Include play length of media items:**
-  This option will print the length of media items in the service.
+  This option will print the length of audio and video items in the service.

 .. _advanced: